DaniAffCH/multiperson-realtime-pose-estimation/README.md

 ```

 Finally edit `src/lp_config/lp_common_config.py` and modify the variable `dataset_root` with your installation path (default is `~/dataset/crowdpose`).
-In order to check if the installation was successful you can run `python3 main.py --test`, if it passes all the test cases then the set up is working correctly.
+In order to check if the installation was successful you can run `python main.py --test`, if it passes all the test cases then the set up is working correctly.

 ## Usage